The School of Arts and Humanities Dean's Office

 Phone: 718-960-8675 / Fax: 718-960-8548/ Email: email@example.com

-Departments begin the process of curricular change by sending their proposals to Sophia Diamantis-Fry (email@example.com) at Academic Programs in the Office of Academic Affairs.
+Next, departments forward the requested curricular change proposals to Sophia Diamantis-Fry (firstname.lastname@example.org) at Academic Programs in the Office of Academic Affairs.
 Ms Diamantis-Fry sends the proposals to (a) the Senate Curriculum Committee Chairs, (b) the School of Arts and Humanities Dean's Office, and (c) the Arts and Humanities Curriculum Committee (AHCC).

 - CONTACT INFORMATION FOR CURRICULAR CHANGES

 - ACADEMIC PROGRAMS INVENTORY

 |Paula Loscocco (Chair)||firstname.lastname@example.org|

 Journalism, Communication, Theater

 Christine McKenna & Claudia Case